Creamy Whipped Taramasalata Recipe (Greek Fish Roe Dip)

 • Blend the tarama on its own for 10 minutes on its own so that it becomes light, fluffy, and lighter in colour.

 • Tarama is salty, so there’s no need to add any more salt to this recipe.
-If you find it too salty, you can add more olive oil and lemon juice.
+If it is too salty, add more olive oil and lemon juice.

 • The potatoes will need to be peeled and then boiled until soft.
 Approximately 20-25 minutes.